blackpiratelive/blog/content/dream-a-movie.md

 In another scene I was in the charge for fixing the plumbing of the house.
 The plumber came and did the work haphazardly and I had to supervise them to fix it properly.
 At this time brother was in studying in front of a tuition teacher.
 The teacher was most probably CC sir.

 Oh and there was a map of some place.
-Which I think I have seen before in another dream but not
+Which I think I have seen before in another dream but not sure.

+{{< img src="/img/a-movie.png" >}}